robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ## DATA CLEANING AND PREPARATION

-Firstly, I create a new database titled *'Laivai'* and import the raw csv file into Microsoft SQL Server Management Studio as a flat file.
+Firstly, I created a new database titled *'Laivai'* and imported the raw csv file into Microsoft SQL Server Management Studio as a flat file.

 The raw dataset looks like this.

 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Shipping-Tendencies-in-Klaipeda/refs/heads/main/Related%20Images/raw_dataset.png)

-As a safety measure, I duplicate the table *'Laivas'* and call it *'Laivas_edited'* to keep the original raw dataset in case we need to access it later on.
+As a safety measure, I duplicated the table *'Laivas'* and called it *'Laivas_edited'* to keep the original raw dataset in case I need to access it later on.

 ```sql
 SELECT * INTO Laivas_edited
 FROM Laivas;
 ```

-Then, I start to look over the data and see what needs clean-up, standartization and etc.
+Then, I started to look over the data to see what needs clean-up, standartization and etc.

-I check if there are any duplicate laivo_id entries.
+I checked if there are any duplicate **laivo_id** column entries.

 ```sql
 SELECT laivo_id, COUNT(*)